Joanna of Castile: Death

-Joanna died on Good Friday, 12 April 1555, at the age of 75 in the Royal Palace at Tordesillas.
+Joanna died from unknown causes on Good Friday, 12 April 1555, at the age of 75 in the Royal Palace at Tordesillas.
 She is entombed in the Royal Chapel of Granada in Spain, alongside her parents, Isabella I and Ferdinand II, her husband Philip I and her nephew Miguel da Paz, Prince of Asturias.

 Disputed mental health claims

 As a young woman, Joanna was known to be highly intelligent.
 Claims regarding her as "mad" are widely disputed.
 It was only after her marriage that the first suspicions of mental illness arose.
 Some historians believe she may have had melancholia, a depressive disorder, a psychosis, or a case of inherited schizophrenia.
 She may also have been unjustly painted as "mad" as her husband Philip the Handsome and her father, Ferdinand, had a great deal to gain from Joanna being declared sick or incompetent to rule.

 The narrative of her purported mental illness is perpetuated in stories of the mental illness of her maternal grandmother, Isabella of Portugal, Queen of Castile, who, in widowhood, was exiled by her stepson to the castle of Arévalo in Ávila, Castile.